 Tips for you

 Overall I believe that consistency is key.
-As I said, I’m really working now to improve my Instagram since I see more and more people using it (and the algorithm is making it tougher to crack).
+Pinterest is my biggest traffic driver, so I am always working to improve my account.
+Also, I’m really working now to improve my Instagram since I see more and more people using it (and the algorithm is making it tougher to crack).
 Having a strategy and sticking to a consistent schedule has been the most helpful thing that I’ve done with Instagram and with my other platforms as well.

 Want to learn more?

 I recently updated my first course Blog While You 9-5 which I created with busy bloggers in mind.
 There is obviously TONS to know when it comes to blogging, including things like social media promotion discussed here.
-I have loaded the course with everything I’ve learned in my 5+ years of blogging (and my million+ years of being a working professional!)
+I have loaded the course with everything I’ve learned in my 6+ years of blogging (and my million+ years of being a working professional!)
 I recently updated the course, added two new bonuses (worth $60) AND dropped the price by $30.
-Because I know blogging is hard and learning how to blog better shouldn’t cost you an arm and a leg.
+Because I know blogging is hard and learning how to blog better shouldn’t cost you an arm and a leg, so check the course out now!